Migrate databases from SQL Server by using Log Replay Service - Azure SQL Managed Instance

 Make sure that you meet the following requirements for SQL Server:

-Although having CHECKSUM enabled for backups isn't required, we highly recommend it for faster restore operations.
+enabled for backups isn't required, it's highly recommended to prevent unintentionally migrating a corrupt database, and for faster restore operations.

 Azure